 Lung Cancer Clinical Trials

 Clinical trials help doctors explore promising new treatments for lung cancer.
-And they help patients get access to comprehensive care.
+And they help patients get comprehensive care.
 To see the current list of lung cancer clinical trials, visit the National Cancer Institute's site.
 And be sure to ask your doctor if there's a local clinical trial that might be right for you.

 Life After Diagnosis